Today we’re going to talk about Georgia peaches.

 Remember, Fresh Things come from FreshPoint.

 *The Georgia peach season generally runs from late-April into early July; but this year, the season wrapped up in mid-to late-June.
+Contact your Marketing Associate about availability and adding some to your next order.
+If you are not a customer, find out how to become one today!

 Image and content provided by Philip Spencer, the Culinary Development Specialist for FreshPoint Atlanta.
 He has spent 16 years in kitchens, working under numerous James Beard Award winning chefs, and he loves to talk about produce with customers.
 Follow FreshPoint Atlanta on Facebook and Instagram.